No decision yet from Aaron Rodgers as the NFL quarterback carousel prepares to spin

 “Once the information becomes more relevant or prevalent, we’ll handle it accordingly.
 My philosophy from the beginning has always been to do the right thing by the Houston Texans organization," Caserio said.
 "And we’re going to continue to do that here moving forward.”

 A district court judge in Harris County, Tex., ruled Monday that Watson can be deposed in some of the civil cases against him.
-His attorney, Rusty Hardin, said the Harris County District Attorney will likely decide by April 1 whether Watson will be criminally charged.
+His attorney, Rusty Hardin, said the Harris County district attorney will probably decide by April 1 whether Watson will be criminally charged.
 Watson has denied the allegations.

 Watson has been the subject of trade rumors for months, even after the Texans placed him on the game-day inactive list on a weekly basis throughout the 2021 season.
 The NFL also is investigating the matter and could impose disciplinary measures.
-Watson has four years left on his contract with the Texans which includes a fully guaranteed $35 million salary for the 2022 season and a $20 million salary and $17 million roster bonus for the 2023 season that becomes fully guaranteed on March 22 of this year.
+Watson has four years left on his contract with the Texans, which includes a fully guaranteed $35 million salary for the 2022 season and a $20 million salary and a $17 million roster bonus for the 2023 season that becomes fully guaranteed March 22 of this year.

-Ballard offered no guarantees Tuesday that Wentz will remain with the Colts, saying that the team is “still working through it.”
+Ballard offered no guarantees Tuesday that Wentz will remain with Indianapolis, saying the team is “still working through it.”

 The Colts traded for Wentz last year in exchange for a 2021 third-round draft pick and what became — based on Wentz’s playing time last season — a first-round choice this year.
-He has three years left on his contract, and if he’s still on the roster by March 19, his $22 million salary for the upcoming season becomes fully guaranteed.
+He has three years left on his contract, and if he’s still on the roster March 19, his $22 million salary for the upcoming season becomes fully guaranteed.

 “Ultimately, you’ve got to have a guy that you believe in, that you can win with,” Ballard said.
 “That will play some into it.
 But ultimately, we’ll make the decision that we think is best both in the short and the long term.”

-Ballard said he visited with Wentz for an hour Tuesday morning and said the meeting was “really good.”
+Ballard said he visited with Wentz for an hour Tuesday morning and the meeting was “really good.”
 But when pressed about whether the Colts’ staff believes Wentz can help the team win, Ballard’s indirect answer spoke volumes.

 “Not saying we don’t,” he said.
 “But in the long-term best interests for us, I think as we sit down and work through whether Carson is the long-term best answer or not, is the best way I can put it — we’re not there yet.
 I’m not there yet.
 And that’s something that we’ll talk about as a group and move forward.
 And whatever decision we make will be the best one for us.”